Critique of Practical Reason: Analytic: Chapter One

 Kant then argues that a will which acts on the practical law is a will which is acting on the idea of the form of law, an idea of reason which has nothing to do with the senses.
 Hence the moral will is independent of the world of the senses, the world where it might be constrained by one's contingent desires.
 The will is therefore fundamentally free.
 The converse also applies: if the will is free, then it must be governed by a rule, but a rule whose content does not restrict the freedom of the will.
 The only appropriate rule is the rule whose content is equivalent to its form, the categorical imperative.
 To follow the practical law is to be autonomous, whereas to follow any of the other types of contingent laws (or hypothetical imperatives) is to be heteronomous and therefore unfree.
 The moral law expresses the positive content of freedom, while being free from influence expresses its negative content.

+Kant then lists and examines six classical moral principles as practical "material" determinants of morality:

+He concludes that all of these doctrines fail precisely because deducing or basing morality from various ultimate objects, such as happiness or perfection, is impossible.
+This makes these principles heteronomous and therefore fundamentally inadequate to reason.

-Furthermore, we are conscious of the operation of the moral law on us and it is through this consciousness that we are conscious of our freedom and not through any kind of special faculty.
-Though our actions are normally determined by the calculations of "self-love", we realize that we can ignore self-love's urgings when moral duty is at stake.
-Consciousness of the moral law is a priori and unanalysable.
+Kant next argues that we are conscious of the operation of the moral law on us and it is through this consciousness that we are conscious of our freedom and not through any kind of special faculty.
+Though our actions are normally determined by the calculations of "self-love", we realize that we can ignore such contingencies when moral duty is at stake.
+Consciousness of the moral law as such is a priori and unanalysable.

-Kant ends this chapter by discussing Hume's refutation of causation.
-Hume argued that we can never see one event cause another, but only the constant conjunction of events.
-Kant suggests that Hume was confusing the phenomenal and noumenal worlds.
-Since we are autonomous, Kant now claims that we can know something about the noumenal world, namely that we are in it and play a causal role in it.
-This knowledge, however, is only practical and not theoretical.
-Therefore, it does not affect our knowledge of the things in themselves.
-Metaphysical speculation on the noumenal world is avoided.
+He ends this chapter by discussing Hume's denial of the claim that the concept of causation possesses any objective validity.
+Hume argues that we can never see one event cause another, only the constant conjunction of events.
+It is subjective necessity (habit), according to Hume, that makes us view events that occur repeatedly alongside or after one another as being causally connected.
+Kant suggests that if Hume's view were universally accepted, then Kant could not have distinguished causality as being both conditioned and objectively valid.
+Thus he would lack the necessary empty conception of unconditioned causation necessary to prevent the conflating of the phenomenal and noumenal worlds.
+Since we are autonomous, Kant subsequently claims that we can know something about the noumenal world as unconditioned, namely that we are in it and play a causal role as unconditioned moral agents.
+This standpoint, however, remains exclusively practical.
+Consequently, his views advanced do not challenge our limited theoretical knowledge of the things in themselves; theoretical speculation on the noumenal world is avoided.